African-American neighborhood: The Great Migration

 This significant event and the subsequent struggle of African-American migrants to adapt to Northern cities was the subject of Jacob Lawrence's Migration Series.
 This series, exhibited in 1941, was responsible for bringing Lawrence to the public eye as one of the most important African-American artists of the time.

 The Second Great Migration

-From 1940-1970, another five million people left the South for industrial jobs in cities of the North and West.
+From 1940 to 1970, another five million people left the South for industrial jobs in cities of the North and West.
 Sometimes violence was the outcome of some of the pressure of this migration.